one-giant-leap/training-with-power/single_athlete.md

-# High Speed Data Analysis of a single athlete
+# High Speed Data analysis of a single athlete

 A power meter can typically record Power and Force at 50 times a second or more allowing for in-depth analysis of technique and performance.
 High Speed Data is the name given to this data.
 Unlike the once-per-second data displayed in real-time and recorded on an ANT+ display, High Speed Data is recorded and stored on-board the Kayak Power Meter for post analysis.